 Finding alignment

-Mediums and spiritual teachers have developed their knowledge and awareness to a point where they have worked to develop their abilities to hold space and become aware of the energetics around them.
-There work is to hold space for people/students in order for them to become aware of their greater self, remove conditioning to open to our natural abilities.
+Mediums and spiritual teachers have developed their knowledge and awareness to a point where they have the ability to hold space and become aware of the energetics around them.
+Their work is to hold space for people/students in order for them to become aware of their greater self, removing preconceived conditioning and opening up to their natural abilities.

 What is personal alignment?
 There are many groups, practices and practitioners working today, all teaching different modalities of wellness and wellbeing.
 Everything from Body Somatic, Energy Healing, Shamanic Healing to Qigong and many different forms of Yoga and breath work practices which revolve around bringing different aspects of your being into alignment, activating greater parts of yourself and working on personal attunement.
 All practices and modalities have a truth within them, when you find a practice or teaching you resonate with the most important aspect is to feel into the authenticity in which the teacher and group operates.
 Find what is right for you.